SquishyHrt/DriverCompany/README.md

 ## Overview

 DriverCompany is a Java application designed to simulate the management of a fleet of trucks.
+This project was developed as part of a programming class during my Erasmus semester at Vilnius Tech.
 The application utilizes a SQL database with Hibernate as a library to facilitate the storage and retrieval of objects.
 The user interface is developed using JavaFX.

 ## Features